-Clauses 4 to 11 inclusive, outline the technical specifications for major components of the machine.
-These specifications shall outline concisely the Employers' specific technical requirements and preferences for these components.
+Clauses 4 to 11 inclusive outline the technical specifications for major components of the machine.
+These specifications shall present concisely the Employer's specific technical requirements and preferences for these components.
 It is suggested that the technical specifications for major components be arranged using the following headings wherever possible: